poezio/poezio/doc/source/keys.rst

 the line break is represented by the character ``|`` in it but will be sent as the real ``\n`` character.

+**Alt-k**: Escape the next key pressed.
+For example if you press Alt-k, followed by Ctrl-q, this will enter “^Q” into the text input.
+This is useful for example in conjunction with the bind command, to help you know how to bind something to a key combination without having to remember how to write them by hand.

 Chat tab input keys
 ~~~~~~~~~~~~~~~~~~~